liupei404/K3NG/495-CW-Training-Functionality.md

 # Command Mode Training

-Currently Alphabet sending practice is implemented in Command Mode.
-To compile it, uncomment:
+## Alphabet Send Practice

+Command: S

-#define FEATURE_ALPHABET_SEND_PRACTICE
+Compilation: #define FEATURE_ALPHABET_SEND_PRACTICE

-In Command Mode, send an S to enter Alphabet Send Practice.
-You'll hear a beep.
+Upon entering Alphabet Send Practice mode you will hear a beep.
 You should then send the alphabet (A, B, C...).
 The keyer will send a beep for each correct letter, and a boop for each time you make a mistake.
+Press the command mode to exit this mode.

+## Send / Receive Echo Practice - Progressive Five Character Groups

+Command: U

+Compilation: #define FEATURE_COMMAND_MODE_PROGRESSIVE_5_CHAR_ECHO_PRACTICE

+Upon entering this mode the keyer will send ECHO in CW.
+The Progressive mode will start with one character and each time you send a correct response it will add another character to the string until you reach five characters.
+If you make a mistake, the keyer will repeat the current CW string.
 Press the command mode to exit this mode.